-- Some sliders have a small Bone icon on their left side.
-This indicates the slider affects the bones (bone sliders).
+- Some sliders have a Blue Bone icon on their left side.
+This indicates the slider affects the Basic SL deform bones (bone sliders).

-- Some sliders have a small magnet icon on their left side.
-This indicates the sliders affects a fitted Mesh bone (Collision Volume bone)
+- Some sliders have an orange bone on their left side.
+This indicates the sliders affect fitted Mesh bones (Collision Volume bones)

 - Sliders with no icon on the left side affect only the System Character mesh (Morph sliders).
 They have no influence on your Custom Meshes.

-The icons on the right side of the sliders indicate that the slider value has been changed.
-Click on these icons to reset the corresponding Slider Value to its default (Then also the icon disappears)
+The yellow dots (icons) on the right side of the sliders appear when the slider value has been changed from its default value.
+Click on these orange dots to reset the corresponding Slider Value to its default (Then also the icon disappears)

-Note: The Reset icon on the Top Right of the section panel resets the entire Bone Section to its Default Values.
+Note: The green dot icon on the Top Right of the section panel resets the entire Slider Section to its Default Values.